Course Descriptions

 A survey of current climate change research.
 Students will develop and apply a fundamental understanding of earth systems through evaluation of geologic and other scientific evidence for long- and short-term climate change.
 (4)

-GEOS 201 : Geologic Principles - NS, SM
+ESCI 201 : Geologic Principles - NW

-GEOS 287 : Special Topics in Geosciences
+ESCI 287 : Special Topics in Earth Science

 To provide undergraduate students with new, one-time, and developing courses not yet available in the regular curriculum.
 The title will be listed on the student term-based record as ST: followed by the specific title designated by the academic unit.
 (1 to 4)

-GEOS 288 : Special Topics in Geosciences
+ESCI 288 : Special Topics in Earth Science

 To provide undergraduate students with new, one-time, and developing courses not yet available in the regular curriculum.
 The title will be listed on the student term-based record as ST: followed by the specific title designated by the academic unit.
 (1 to 4)

-GEOS 289 : Special Topics in Geosciences
+ESCI 289 : Special Topics in Earth Science

 To provide undergraduate students with new, one-time, and developing courses not yet available in the regular curriculum.
 The title will be listed on the student term-based record as ST: followed by the specific title designated by the academic unit.
 (1 to 4)

-GEOS 291 : Directed Study
+ESCI 291 : Directed Study

 To provide individual undergraduate students with introductory study not available in the regular curriculum.
 The title will be listed on the student term-based record as DS: followed by the specific title designated by the student.
 (1 to 4)

-GEOS 325 : Structural Geology
+ESCI 325 : Structural Geology

 The form and spatial relationships of various rock masses and an introduction to rock deformation; consideration of basic processes to understand mountain building and continental formation; laboratory emphasizes practical techniques which enable students to analyze regional structural patterns.
 Includes labs.
-Prerequisite: GEOS 201 or consent of instructor.
+Prerequisite: ESCI 201 or consent of instructor.
 (4)

-GEOS 327 : Stratigraphy and Sedimentation
+ESCI 327 : Stratigraphy and Sedimentation

-GEOS 331 : Maps: Computer-Aided Mapping and Analysis
+ESCI 331 : Maps: Computer-Aided Mapping and Analysis

 Computer-based Geographic Information Systems, digital maps, and data sources.
 The creation, interpretation, and analysis of digital maps from multiple data sources.
 Analysis of spatial information from sciences, social sciences, and humanities using sets of digital maps.
-Prerequisite: previous science (geosciences preferred), math or computer science course or consent of instructor.
+Prerequisite: previous science (earth science preferred), math or computer science course or consent of instructor.
 Familiarity with maps recommended.
 (4)

-GEOS 332 : Geomorphology
+ESCI 332 : Geomorphology

 Study of the processes that shape the Earth's surface with emphasis on the effects of rock type, geologic structure, and climate on the formation and evolution of landforms.
 Includes labs.
-Prerequisite: GEOS 201 or consent of instructor.
+Prerequisite: ESCI 201 or consent of instructor.
 (4)

-GEOS 336 : Geochemistry
+ESCI 336 : Geochemistry

-GEOS 342 : Climate and Earth Systems
+ESCI 342 : Climate and Earth Systems

 Study of climate and climate change, past and present, including the impact of climate changes on earth systems, and the disproportionate impact these changes will have on communities around the globe.
-Prerequisite: GEOS 201.
+Prerequisite: ESCI 201.
 (4)

-GEOS 345 : Tectonic Petrology
+ESCI 345 : Tectonic Petrology

 This class introduces igneous and metamorphic petrology by following rock compositions through several tectonic processes to see how petrology can be used to better understand large-scale tectonics.
 Students will interpret rock samples and 8 datasets to produce a comprehensive petro-tectonic analysis in a research-group like setting.
 Includes labs.
-Prerequisite: GEOS 201 or consent of instructor.
+Prerequisite: ESCI 201 or consent of instructor.
 (4)

-GEOS 387 : Special Topics in Geosciences
+ESCI 387 : Special Topics in Earth Science

 To provide undergraduate students with new, one-time, and developing courses not yet available in the regular curriculum.
 The title will be listed on the student term-based record as ST: followed by the specific title designated by the academic unit.
 (1 to 4)

-GEOS 388 : Special Topics in Geosciences
+ESCI 388 : Special Topics in Earth Science

 To provide undergraduate students with new, one-time, and developing courses not yet available in the regular curriculum.
 The title will be listed on the student term-based record as ST: followed by the specific title designated by the academic unit.
 (1 to 4)

-GEOS 389 : Special Topics in Geosciences
+ESCI 389 : Special Topics in Earth Science

 To provide undergraduate students with new, one-time, and developing courses not yet available in the regular curriculum.
 The title will be listed on the student term-based record as ST: followed by the specific title designated by the academic unit.
 (1 to 4)

-GEOS 401 : Field Trip
+ESCI 401 : Field Trip

-GEOS 487 : Special Topics in Geosciences
+ESCI 487 : Special Topics in Earth Science

 To provide undergraduate students with new, one-time, and developing courses not yet available in the regular curriculum.
 The title will be listed on the student term-based record as ST: followed by the specific title designated by the academic unit.
 (1 to 4)

-GEOS 488 : Special Topics in Geosciences
+ESCI 488 : Special Topics in Earth Science

 To provide undergraduate students with new, one-time, and developing courses not yet available in the regular curriculum.
 The title will be listed on the student term-based record as ST: followed by the specific title designated by the academic unit.
 (1 to 4)

-GEOS 489 : Special Topics in Geosciences
+ESCI 489 : Special Topics in Earth Science

 To provide undergraduate students with new, one-time, and developing courses not yet available in the regular curriculum.
 The title will be listed on the student term-based record as ST: followed by the specific title designated by the academic unit.
 (1 to 4)

-GEOS 491 : Independent Study
+ESCI 491 : Independent Study

 Investigations or research in areas of special interest not covered by regular courses.
 Requires regular supervision by a faculty member.
 (1 to 4)

-GEOS 495 : Internship
+ESCI 495 : Internship

 To permit undergraduate students to relate theory and practice in a work situation.
 The title will be listed on the student term-based record as Intern: followed by the specific title designated by the instructor in consultation with the student.
 (1 to 12)

-GEOS 498 : Seminar
+ESCI 498 : Seminar

-GEOS 499 : Capstone: Senior Seminar - SR
+ESCI 499 : Capstone: Senior Seminar - SR

 Culminating experience applying geological methods and theory through original literature or field or laboratory research under the guidance of a faculty mentor, with written and oral presentation of results.
 Required of all majors in their senior year.
-Prerequisite: GEOS 498.
+Prerequisite: ESCI 498.
 (4)